-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) For the year ended December 31, 2018 and 2017
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) For the three months ended March 31, 2019 and 2018 (Unaudited)

 (I) Provision for closure and rehabilitation:

 A provision for closure and rehabilitation is recognized when there is a legal or constructive obligation to remediate as a result of exploration, development, and production activities undertaken, if the amount of the provision can be measured reliably.
 The estimated future obligations include the costs of dismantling, and removal of facilities and restoration.
 The provision for future restoration costs is the best estimate of the present value of the expenditure required to settle the restoration obligation at the reporting date.
 The environmental rehabilitation obligation is capitalized as part of the carrying amount of the associated long-lived asset and a liability is recorded.
 The environmental rehabilitation cost capitalized is amortized on the same basis as the related asset.
 Future restoration costs are reviewed annually and any changes in the estimate are reflected in the present value of the restoration provision at the reporting date.